Choose a Tree for Life

 We all love Red Maple trees.
 The red leaf color delights us in the fall.
 During the rest of the year, we love this leafy tree.
 There are some 200 varieties of Maple Trees, so you can choose one that provides maple syrup if you wish.

-Evergreen trees do not lose their leaves in the winter, hence the name evergreen.
+Evergreen trees do not lose their needles or foliage in the winter, hence the name evergreen.
 Evergreen trees do lose their leaves.
 They just don't do it all at once in the winter.
 As their leaves age, they drop, so the tree looks green all year round.

 The Thuja Green Giant is most desired as a privacy plant because it grows so fast.
 It can be used a hedge for a good reason.
 Many of the hollies are great evergreens.
 The Nellie R. Stevens is an excellent choice for a tree because it has an excellent pyramidal shape and resists pest damage.
 A Mystic Ice Deodar Cedar is yet another excellent choice for the landscape.
 Use it as a specimen plant rather than a hedge or windbreak.